 Have you read the first post on Lee Kyu Tak?

 Lee Kyu Tak is one of the most versatile teaware artists I know.
 His teaware includes teapots, water pots, water heaters, water storage jars, waste water jars, ceremonial tea caddies, storage tea caddies, chawan, incense censers and incense cases.
 I have not found another teaware artist who exceeds the variety of teaware items as those produced by Lee Kyu Tak.
 There are so many teaware options that I am probably missing some.
 In addition, he treats each of them in so many different ways that it is impossible to show them all.
 So this blog post is limited to teapots and tea sets and can only be an introduction to them.
+If you are interested in purchasing, you should know that the items you see here may no longer be available.
+We will be happy to see what is available since at this time we do not stock his work.
+I’m just a potter trying to promote Korean tea and teaware and can’t afford to carry much stock.

 Click images to enlarge.
 Click the X in the upper corner to return.